carol-hsu/carol-hsu.github.io/content/post/study/leetcode.md

 It's a powerful way to narrow down the search space in any problem where the space is monotonic.
 In other words, the solution space behaves in a way that allows binary decisions.

+- Backtracking

+When coding, things get tiring once the logic gets too complicated: not only does the developer feel overwhelmed, but the reviewer also struggles to follow.
+As a method to simplify logics, backtracking is a clever way to handle brute-force methods: mark a state, explore all possible next states, then remove the marker when backtracking.
+It's basically recursion + DFS, and it's often used for problems like finding number combinations.

 ### Useful packages in Python

 When solving problems in Python,